hemanthyernagula/hemanthyernagula.github.io/about.md

 logistic regression, linear regression and SVM.

-I'm also able make beautiful and attractive front end web designing with Seantic Ui,Bootstrap and Css
+I'm also able make beautiful and attractive front end web designing with Seantic Ui,Bootstrap and Css....